February 27, 2025

 Platform Type: Assigning Platform, Referee Training, Governing Body Oversight

-• Scheduling & Assigning: Good/Robust
+• Scheduling & Assigning: OK

-• Mobile App: Lacking/Limited
+• User Interface & Mobile App: Poor

-• Payment Processing: Lacking/Limited
+• Payment Processing: Poor

 Refr